devs-cs/NewsStop/README.md

 # SnapShot
-Making the one-stop-shop for getting your news in concise, digestible fashion.
+The one-stop-shop for getting your news in a concise, digestible fashion.
 Introducing SnapShot!